FinalDoom/FFXI-FishingForm/readme.rst

 Features
 --------

+- **NEW**
+	- Automatically sync FishDB with cloud database
+	- Syncs silently at application start
+	- Syncs silently after a few new fish are caught

 - Includes fface (current as of this post)
 - Includes ffacetools (current as of this post)
 - Select fish or items to selectively catch or release